data-apis/array-api/spec/API_specification/set_functions.md

     -   an array containing the set of unique elements in `x`.
 The returned array must have the same data type as `x`.

         ```{note}
-        The order of elements is not specified and may vary between implementations.
+        The order of unique elements is not specified and may vary between implementations.
         ```